 Traditionally, the essence of an artwork has always been perceived as deriving from the will and ability of the artist.
 According to this paradigm, the life of forms always depends on the formal control that the artist first imposed upon the shapes.
 Concentrating on drawing, the artist continually breaks away from the original organic idea (one with a firm start to finish).
 Using a path of unpredictable repetition, Poeet gives place to movements that generate difference, and in turn push his work in absurd and imponderable directions.
 This produces ‘monsters’ whose true characters are as unidentifiable as the artist himself.

-Colnaghi, London; Postmasters ROMA, Rome; Artvisor, London; 10 Hanover, Mayfair, London; and The Library, Covent Garden.
+Colnaghi, London; Postmasters, Rome; Christine Park, New York (Online); Artvisor, London; 10 Hanover, London; and The Library, London.

 Interested in Tom Poeet’s work?